signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/01_Preparing_PhoneGap/01_Google_Chrome_and_Ripple.md

 ## 6. Replace index.html with cordova.index.html (optional)

-Copy the contents of the cordova.index.html file and save it into the index.html file:
+Copy the contents of the `cordova.index.html` file and save it into the `index.html` file:

 `http://www.example.com/mobile-application/index.html <--- cordova.index.html`

 This step *may or may not* be required, depending on your set up.
-The only difference between these two files is the inclusion of the cordova.js file in the body.
+The only difference between these two files is the inclusion of the `cordova.js` file in the body.

 ## 7. Copy default.settings.js to settings.js

-Make a copy of the default.settings.js file and save it as settings.js in the 'app' folder within DrupalGap:
+Make a copy of the `default.settings.js` file and save it as `settings.js` in the `app` folder within DrupalGap:

 `app/default.settings.js => app/settings.js`

-The full path to your settings.js file will be something like this:
+The full path to your `settings.js` file will be something like this:

 `http://www.example.com/mobile-application/app/settings.js`

 ## 8. Set the Site Path for the Drupal Website in settings.js

-Open up the app/settings.js file, locate the 'site_path' variable and set it to the URL of our Drupal 7 website.
+Open up the `settings.js` file, locate the `site_path` variable and set it to the URL of our Drupal 7 website.
 For example:

 ```
 // Site Path